 We advocate for the Parkinson’s community on issues of national significance.
 We work to reduce the impact of Parkinson’s by promoting best practice care to ensure that people can maximise their opportunities to live well and maintain their independence.

-We are committed to a strong consumer focus and work with all Parkinson's state organisations (who provide support services, education and information) to advocate on behalf of the Parkinson’s community at a federal level.
+We are committed to a strong consumer focus and work with all organisations interested in supporting Parkinson's and advocate on behalf of the Parkinson’s community at a federal level.

-We are represented on the National Neurological Alliance group advocating for better services to people affected by progressive degenerative neurological diseases in Australia.
+We are a member of Neurological Alliance Australia (NAA) advocating for better services to people affected by progressive degenerative neurological diseases in Australia.

-The Parliamentary Friends of Parkinson’s was reconvened for the 45th Parliament.
-Ann Sudmalis MP and Senator Carol Brown are the convenors of the group whose primary objective is to support the work of Parkinson’s Australia in improving funding for services to and to broaden research and to raise awareness for people living with Parkinson’s.
+The Parliamentary Friends of Parkinson’s was reconvened for the 46th Parliament in May 2019.
+Senator Catryna Bilyk and Senator Wendy Askew are the conveners of the group whose primary objective is to support the work of Parkinson’s Australia in improving funding for services to and to broaden research and to raise awareness for people living with Parkinson’s.

 We are committed to achieving a Parkinson’s-friendly society where people living with Parkinson’s, their carers and family members are supported, respected, empowered, and engaged in community life.